keboola/connection-docs/tutorial/ad-hoc/index.md

 ![Screenshot - Sandbox Result](/tutorial/ad-hoc/sandbox-3.png)

 ## Wrap-up
-This part of the [tutorial](/tutorial/) shows how to do a completely ad-hoc analysis of data sets.
-It takes advantage of the [**Plain Sandbox**](/manipulation/transformations/sandbox/), which is automatically provided for each user and project.
+This part of the [tutorial](/tutorial/) shows how to do a completely ad-hoc analysis of various data sets.
+It takes advantage of the
+[**Plain Sandbox**](/manipulation/transformations/sandbox/), which is automatically provided for each user and project.
 The Sandbox is an isolated environment in which you can experiment without interfering with any production code.